Ollie Sale

-Oliver Richard Trethowan Sale (born 30 September 1995) is an English cricketer who plays for Somerset County Cricket Club.
+Oliver Richard Trethowan Sale (born 30 September 1995) is an English former cricketer who played for Somerset County Cricket Club and Northamptonshire County Cricket Club.
 On 29 July 2016 he made his Twenty20 debut for Somerset against Hampshire in the 2016 NatWest t20 Blast.

 In September 2022, Sale confirmed he would be leaving Somerset at the end of the 2022 season to sign for Northamptonshire.
+In December 2023, after failing to make an appearance for Northamptonshire during the 2023 season due to injury, Sale announced his retirement from professional cricket.

 Early life

 Ollie Sale was born on 30 September 1995 in Newcastle-under-Lyme, Staffordshire, England and attended Sherborne School in Sherborne, Dorset.